Rationality theorems for curvature invariants of 2-complexes: A linear system

 To see that $\Phi$ is surjective, consider an arbitrary vector $(t_\beta)$ in $C(\Z)$; we need to construct a morphism $\phi:Y\to X$ and a compatible essential origami $\Omega$ that $\Phi$ sends to $(t_\beta)$.
 To this end, take $t_\beta$ copies of each vertex block $\beta\in \vblocks$.
 Since $(t_\beta)$ satisfies the gluing equations, for each pair of edges $\{e,\opp{e}\}$ of $X$ and for each edge block $\gamma$ over $e$, we may choose a bijection between the vertex blocks inducing $\gamma$ over $e$ and the vertex blocks inducing $\opp{\gamma}$ over $\opp{e}$.
 For each such pair of vertex blocks $\beta$ and $\beta'$, choose an isomorphism between $\gamma_\beta(e)$ and $\gamma_{\beta'}(\opp{e})$.
 This provides the data to construct $Y$ uniquely, as follows: the disjoint union of the links of vertices in $Y$ is the union of the graphs $L(\beta)$ across our chosen set of vertex blocks, and the chosen isomorphisms provide bijections between the link of each edge of $Y$ and the link of its opposite.
 By Remark \ref{rem: Extra structure on links}, this determines $Y$.
 The data of the blocks determines $\phi:Y\to X$, and the equivalence relation $\sim_O$ on the vertex blocks defines an origami $\Omega$ compatible with $\phi$.
 Note that $\Omega$ is essential by construction.
 This completes the proof that $\Phi$ is surjective.

-Finally, preimages under $\Phi$ consist of finitely many isomorphism types because, in the above construction, the isomorphism type was determined by the finitely many choices of isomorphisms between between $\gamma_\beta(e)$ and $\gamma_{\beta'}(\opp{e})$. \end{proof}
+Finally, preimages under $\Phi$ consist of finitely many isomorphism types because, in the above construction, the isomorphism type was determined by the choices of finitely many possible bijections and isomorphisms. \end{proof}